signalpoint/DrupalGap/docs/09_Pages/Navigating_Pages/01_Internal_Links.md

 `<a onclick="javascript:drupalgap_goto('node/123');">My Node Link</a>`

-### Theme A Button Link Manually
+## Theme A Button Link Manually

 - [Button Widget Docs](../../Widgets/Buttons) (*easy to create button links*)

-Buttons can be created manually by adding a class attribute to a regular link:
+Buttons can be themed manually by adding a class attribute to a link:

 ```
 content['my_link'] = {